rcompos/kubespray-and-pray/README.md

 ### Install Components ###

 Perform the following steps on the **control node** where ansible command will be run from.
 Define the nodes, etcds and masters as appropriate.
+The cluster machines must already exist and be responsive to SSH.

 1. Hostname resolution.